Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Discussion

 An estimate of the actual energy consumption of SNNs and comparison with ANNs is outside the scope of this work.
-However, we can gain some insight by quantifying the energy consumption for a synaptic operation and comparing the number of synaptic operations being performed in the ANN versus the SNN trained with our proposed algorithm and ANN-SNN converted network.
+However, we can gain some insight by quantifying the computational energy consumption for a synaptic operation and comparing the number of synaptic operations being performed in the ANN versus the SNN trained with our proposed algorithm and ANN-SNN converted network.
 We can estimate the number of synaptic operations per layer of a neural network from the structure for the convolutional and linear layers.
 In an ANN, a multiply-accumulate (MAC) computation is performed per synaptic operation.
-While, a specialized SNN hardware would perform simply an accumulate computation (AC) per synaptic operation only if an incoming spike is received.
+While a specialized SNN hardware would perform simply an accumulate computation (AC) per synaptic operation only if an incoming spike is received.
 Hence, the total number of AC operations in a SNN can be estimated by the layer-wise product and summation of the average neural spike count for a particular layer and the corresponding number of synaptic connections.
-We also have to multiply the \#time-steps with the \#AC operations to get total \#AC operation for one image inference.
-Based on this concept, we estimated total number of MAC operations for ANN, and total number of AC operations for direct-spike trained SNN and ANN-SNN converted network, for VGG9, ResNet9 and ResNet11.
-The ratio of ANN-SNN converted network AC operations to direct-spike trained SNN AC operations to ANN MAC operations is 28.18:3.61:1 for VGG9 while the ratio is 11.94:5.06:1 for the ResNet9 and 7.26:2.09:1 for ResNet11 (for maximum accuracy condition).
+We also have to multiply the \#time-steps with the \#AC operations to get total \#AC operation for one inference.
+For example, assume that there are $L$ layers each with $N_l$ neurons, $S_l$ synaptic connections and $a_l$ average spiking activity where $l$ is the layer number.
+Then, the total number of synaptic operations in a layer is $N_l \times S_l \times a_l$.
+The $N_l \times S_l$ is equal to the ANN (\#MAC) operations of a particular layer.
+Therefore, the total number of synaptic operations in a layer of an SNN becomes $\#MAC_l \times a_l$.
+The total number of AC operations required for an image inference is the sum of synaptic operations in all layers during the inference time-window.
+Hence, $\#AC/inference$=($\sum_{l}(\#MAC_l \times a_l)) \times \#timesteps$.
+This formula is used for estimating both ANN-SNN AC operations and SNN AC operations per image inference.
+On the other hand, the number of ANN (MAC) operation per inference becomes simply, $\#MAC/inference$=$\sum_{1}^{L}(\#MAC_l)$.
+Based on this concept, we estimated the total number of MAC operations for ANN, and the total number of AC operations for direct-spike trained SNN and ANN-SNN converted network, for VGG9, ResNet9 and ResNet11.
+The ratio of ANN-SNN converted networks' (scheme1-scheme2) AC operations to direct-spike trained SNN AC operations to ANN MAC operations is (28.18-25.60):3.61:1 for VGG9 while the ratio is (11.67-18.42):5.06:1 for the ResNet9 and (9.6-10.16):2.09:1 for ResNet11 (for maximum accuracy condition).